 Full of energy and inspiration after 3 years in Bordeaux he returned to California with the intent of finding a winemaking job in the Napa Valley.
 This was in the early 1980s – a time when the number of physical wineries was far less then today.
 He approached some of the well-established producers including Charles Krug and Louis Martini but was not able to find anyone who would hire him.

 As it were, Scott’s life path took a different direction; he moved back to Southern California and became involved in producing a variety of content including music videos for MTV, Fox Sports and other outlets.
 He was nominated in 1996 for a Grammy for his work with Oingo Boingo.
 But wine was never far from his mind.
 One year he took a 12-month road trip break in a van from the west coast to the east coast, crossing numerous states and Canadian provinces tacking some 16,000 miles to his odometer.
-Soon after he finished the trip he moved to Healdsburg in Sonoma County and began to visit vineyard sites – spending two years identifying the sites that would lead him to the style of wines he wanted to make rather then following any trends – gravitating towards cooler weather sites.
+Soon after he finished the trip, he moved to Healdsburg in Sonoma County and began to visit vineyard sites – spending two years identifying the sites that would lead him to the style of wines he wanted to make rather than following any trends – gravitating towards cooler weather sites.

-Ultimately he settled on Carneros drawn to its bucolic rolling hillsides but even more importantly, its proximity to the San Pablo Bay – with its cooler days, common morning and evening marine layer and often breezy conditions.
+Ultimately, he settled on Carneros drawn to its bucolic rolling hillsides but even more importantly, its proximity to the San Pablo Bay – with its cooler days, common morning and evening marine layer and often breezy conditions.
 All of these characteristics contribute to valuable extra hang time – contributing to the balance that Scott seeks in his wines.
 Over the years has become intimately familiar with this sub appellation (and at times it reminds him of Saint Émilion).

 His business plan was drawn up on a simple notepad – with an initial goal to make a very limited production Merlot based blend.
 And very important to him – to produce a wine he enjoys drinking.
-Scott’s first vintage was only 400 cases (some nearly 30 years after his first vintages in Bordeaux) and just the one wine – today he produces 5 wines and his production is around 3,000 cases each year.
+Scott’s first vintage was only 400 cases (some nearly 30 years after his first vintages in Bordeaux) and just the one wine – today he produces 5 wines, and his production is around 3,000 cases each year.

 For a sole proprietor, especially, to become successful in this business one needs the right amount of characteristic ingredients – a weighted portion of obsession, along with passion, perspective, creativity, personality and last but not least, a healthy dose of energy.
-Scott possess all of these qualities.
-And it is also his attention to detail which defines him (an extremely important quality for a winemaker to posses).
+Scott possesses all of these qualities.
+And it is also his attention to detail which defines him (an extremely important quality for a winemaker to ).

 His first vintage was in 2003 – a wine he has made every year, the flagship wine of Palazzo – the Right Bank Reserve, Proprietary Red.
 This is a Merlot dominated wine.
 When some of Scott’s winemaker and wine business friends heard he was launching his brand with a primarily Merlot blend, they did not hold back any punches and told him he was a bit crazy for not creating a Napa Valley Cabernet Sauvignon.
 Always trusting his gut proved useful yet again – bucking the Cabernet Sauvignon trend – the Right Bank Reserve, Proprietary Red has become a favorite of sommeliers and top restaurants around the country.